 Surge Training is Your Newest Anti-Oxidant

 Oxidative stress represents an imbalance between the production of reactive oxygen species (free radicals) and the body’s ability to detoxify the reactive intermediates and repair the resulting damage.
 High levels of unmanaged oxidative stress accelerate aging and disease formation.
 In this article Dr. Jockers goes over the newest anti-oxidant in your healthy lifestyle repertoire.

-Anti-oxidants are a primary defense against the damaging effects of oxidative stress.
+This newest anti-oxidant is a primary defense against the damaging effects of oxidative stress.
 The latest research in the fitness world indicates that high intensity exercise acts to enhance the body’s anti-oxidant defense systems (1, 2).

 Our body is designed to adapt to the ever-changing demands of nature.
 Exercise enhances our metabolic rate and dramatically increases oxidative stress levels in our body.
-In response, the body builds up its anti-oxidant reserves in order to successfully adapt to the greater level of stress.
+In response, the body builds up its newest anti-oxidant reserves in order to successfully adapt to the greater level of stress.

 Damaging Free Radical Formation: